 Moon of the Three Kings

-The Moon of the Three Kings was a month near the end of the Dance of the Dragons when there were multiple "monarchs" in King's Landing.
-These included Trystane Truefyre, a hedge knight's squire; Gaemon Palehair, the son of a whore; and Aegon II Targaryen, who defeated Rhaenyra Targaryen.
+The Moon of the Three Kings, also called the Moon of Madness, was a period in 130 AC near the end of the Dance of the Dragons when there were multiple "monarchs" in King's Landing.
+These included a preacher, the so-called Shepherd, and two pretender kings, Trystane Truefyre, a hedge knight's squire, and Gaemon Palehair, the son of a whore.
+Despite its name, the period lasted longer than a month.

-King Aegon II Targaryen escaped the fall of King's Landing to Queen Rhaenyra Targaryen, his half-sister and rival monarch.
-Rhaenyra later abandoned King's Landing in the aftermath of riots during the fifth moon of 130 AC.
-The Shepherd, who had instigated the Storming of the Dragonpit, then ruled much of the capital with his mob, while other parts fell into chaos.
+King Aegon II Targaryen escaped King's Landing during its fall to Queen Rhaenyra Targaryen, his half-sister and rival monarch.
+Rhaenyra ruled the city for only half a year, before she abandoned King's Landing in the aftermath of riots during the fifth moon of 130 AC.

 Meanwhile, Aegon II, hiding on Dragonstone, recuperated from injuries suffered at Rook's Rest.
 With Rhaenyra on the mainland, Aegon's greens took her castle through the fall of Dragonstone.
 In the tenth moon of 130 AC, Rhaenyra was killed by Aegon's dragon, Sunfyre, when she returned to Dragonstone.
 Sunfyre succumbed to his own wounds in the twelfth moon of the year.